 Report of the Secondary Schools’ Staffing Group

-The Secondary Schools’ Staffing Group (SSSG) was established as part of the Terms of Settlement for the Secondary Teachers’ Collective Agreement 2011-2013.
-Both parties to the collective agreement negotiations, the Post Primary Teachers’ Association and the Ministry of Education, agreed that more work was desirable between the two parties with respect to class size.
+The Secondary Schools' Staffing Group (SSSG) was established as part of the Terms of Settlement for the Secondary Teachers' Collective Agreement 2011-2013.
+Both parties to the collective agreement negotiations, the Post Primary Teachers' Association and the Ministry of Education, agreed that more work was desirable between the two parties on class size.

 The SSSG comprised representatives from the Ministry of Education, the Post Primary Teachers' Association, New Zealand School Trustees Association, the Secondary Principals' Association of New Zealand, and the New Zealand Secondary Principals' Council.

-The resulting Report of the Secondary Schools’ Staffing Group sets out our main findings and recommendations to the Secretary for Education.
-It also sets out each member group’s position on class size issues.
+The resulting Report of the Secondary Schools' Staffing Group (pdf) sets out our main findings and recommendations to the Secretary of Education.
+It also sets out each member group's position on class size issues.

 The parties found this to be a positive process and anticipate that they will engage further on these matters in the future.

-The parties to the Secondary Schools’ Staffing Group made the following recommendations:
+The parties to the Secondary Schools' Staffing Group made the following recommendations (pdf)

-ii.
-The parties noted the possible conclusion that the current staffing allocation model is potentially not the right fit for 21st century student/school needs, given it comes from a perspective of limitation of liability rather than a needs-based focus.
+- The parties noted the possible conclusion that the current staffing allocation model is potentially not the right fit for 21st-century student/school needs, given it comes from a perspective of limitation of liability rather than a needs-based focus.
 The New Zealand School Trustees Association believes that this is something that should be part of our consideration.

-ix.
-The parties noted that developing solutions for classes that are too large is a contextual matter in New Zealand.
+- The parties noted that developing solutions for classes that are too large are a contextual matter in New Zealand.
 No recommendations were made regarding this issue.